-With four exceptions (Burnt Cape, Cape St. Mary's, Mistaken Point, and Witless Bay Ecological Reserves), these protected areas have few services, no public buildings, no trail markers, and few roads.
+With three exceptions (Cape St. Mary's, Mistaken Point, and Witless Bay Ecological Reserves), these protected areas have few services, no public buildings, no trail markers, and few roads.
 They are places where nature is meant to reign supreme.

 The government of Newfoundland and Labrador designates wilderness and ecological reserves using the Wilderness and Ecological Reserves Act (WER Act).
 Eighteen wilderness and ecological reserves have been created in the province since the Act was passed in 1980.

 The WER Act is considered one of the best examples of wilderness-protection legislation in Canada.
 It allows the public to participate in how reserves are established and managed, and its high level of protection ensures that the protected areas will always keep their unique natural qualities.
 The WER Act guides the creation of all reserves.
-Additional legislation outlines the regulations governing activities within individual wilderness and ecological reserves (botanical, fossil, seabird, and ecosystem).
+Additional legislation outlines the regulations governing activities within individual wilderness and ecological reserves.

 With its emphasis on scientific research and public input, reserve establishment can be a slow process, so the WER Act also allows for "provisional reserves" to be created.
 Provisional reserves receive protection while they are being reviewed for full designation as permanent ecological or wilderness reserves.
 In addition, in situations of immediate threat, the WER Act allows the Minister to establish "emergency reserves."